google/applied-computing-series/ac1/_sources/module_b_preface.rst

 which studies are trustworthy, what statistics are reliable, and what findings are legitimate.

-In the next few chapters, you will learn much more about analyzing the relationship between variables.
+In the next few chapters, you will learn more about analyzing the relationship between variables.
 This will help you investigate the relationship between pairs of variables for your own analysis, as well as critically assess the statistical findings you read about in the media.